 THE CANADIAN PRESS/Joe Mahoney

-Finance Minister Bill Morneau and his provincial and territorial counterparts announced an agreement this week on excise tax sharing.
+Finance Minister Bill Morneau and his provincial and territorial counterparts announced an agreement in December on excise tax sharing.

 The federal government will keep 25% of revenue, up to an annual limit of $100 million.
 The rest goes to the provinces and territories.